vmagnin/Fortran-Standard-Search/README.md

 - If the string is not found, `fss` opens the index of the standard.
 - With GNOME Evince and its `-i` option, if there are several results only one page will be opened.
 - This script could be used with any other PDF document with the same kind of section numbering and naming.
+- In FreeBSD 13.1, `pdfgrep` is available but unhappily it says that PCRE support was disabled at compilation time.
+Evince and Okular are available, but also `xreader` which have a `-i` option like Evince.

 # TODO